douglasgreen/news/2025/01/29/en.md

 ### 2. **Final On-Air Message**

 In his emotional sign-off, Acosta urged viewers to _“Don’t give in to the lies.
 Don’t give in to the fear.
-Hold on to the truth and hope”_—a remark widely interpreted as a critique of former President Donald Trump, whom he likened to a "tyrant".
+Hold on to the truth and hope”_—a remark widely interpreted as a critique of President Donald Trump, whom he likened to a "tyrant".
 He also reflected on his career highlight: questioning Cuban leader Raúl Castro in 2016 as the son of a Cuban refugee, emphasizing that _“it is never a good time to bow down to a tyrant”_.

 ### 3. **Reason for Departure**